vvzhukov/vvzhukov.github.io/aboutme.md

 subtitle: cat /etc/issue
 ---

 **Researcher, Software Engineer**
-with a background in project and team managment.
+with a background in the project and team managment.

 Areas of interest:
 - Real-time monitoring systems